 Those continued struggles led Jeffrey Sterling (Weinberg ’85) to co-author a book chronicling the evolution of black students’ experiences on campus.
 Their feelings on campus haven’t just shared surface-level similarities over time; some current students use the “exact same words and phraseology” as the protesters in the 1960s, said Sterling, president of the Northwestern University Black Alumni Association.

 In a February interview with The Daily, Provost Jonathan Holloway acknowledged that “painful echoes” still surface harkening back to the takeover.
 Still, campus inclusion and diversity efforts have seen “radical positive improvements” at universities including Northwestern, he said in April.

 “Anybody who says we are no further along than we were 50 years ago is just wrong, period,” Holloway said.
 “However, if they were to say we’re not where we need to be, they’re right.”

-Lauren Lowery (McCormick ’89) — former vice president of NUBAA — said the same obstacles persist largely because the University “banks on the fact that the memories are short.”
+Lauren Lowery (McCormick ’89) — former vice president of NUBAA — said there’s a clear reason why the same obstacles persist: the University “banks on the fact that the memories are short.”

-Earlier this year, Lowery co-founded the NUBAA Archives along with Sterling because she realized almost nothing had been compiled regarding the history of black students at Northwestern after going to the University Archives herself.
+Earlier this year, Lowery co-founded the NUBAA Archives along with Sterling because after a trip to the University Archives, she realized little to nothing had been compiled on the history of black students at Northwestern.

 “They didn’t value over the 140 years of Northwestern — or whatever how many years it is now — black students and black experiences,” Lowery said.